-Created in 2006, it is held jointly as to 49% by an investment fund.
-It performs logistics operations mainly for clients not covered by the other Réunion Island subsidiaries.
+Created in 2006, it is held jointly by an investment fund, which holds a 49% equity stake.
+It mainly performs logistics operations for clients not covered by the other Réunion Island subsidiaries.

-As of December 31, 2014 ID Logistics Océan Indien had 42 direct employees.
+As of December 31, 2015 ID Logistics Océan Indien had 25 direct employees.